Ford Mustang coupe - Reliability & safety

 Ford Mustang reliability

-It’s still a bit early for any concrete reliability data to have emerged about this Mustang, but early indications are encouraging.
-The car has always had a good record for reliability in the US.
+Reliability isn’t the top reason to buy a sports car but it’s important nonetheless.
+Having parts shared with other Fords should inspire confidence and the car has always had a good record for reliability in the US.
 Enthusiasts have high expectations, and it has been the world’s best-selling sports coupe for the past three years.
 This means we’d expect the latest Mustang to be pretty durable.

-In our 2020 Driver Power customer satisfaction survey, Ford was 23rd overall out of 30 manufacturers, ahead of Audi and Mercedes.
-A reasonable 15.6% of owners reported one or more faults with their car within the first year of ownership.
+In our 2021 Driver Power customer satisfaction survey, Ford was 25th overall out of 29 manufacturers, only ahead of Citroen and budget brands like MG and Dacia.
+A slightly worrying 21.4% of owners reported one or more faults with their car within the first year of ownership - although only a tiny proportion of respondents will be Mustang owners.

 Autonomous emergency braking with pedestrian detection as standard, along with a system to help keep you from drifting out of a lane.
 The design of the front airbags was also improved.